Indonesia flood rescuers hunt for missing after 43 killed

 In hard-hit Bekasi, on the outskirts of the city, swampy streets were littered with debris and crushed cars lying on top of each other -- with waterline marks reaching as high as buildings' second floors.
 The government said Friday it would start cloud seeding to the west of the capital -- inducing rain using chemicals sprayed from planes -- to prevent approaching rainfall from pounding the region.

 Using inflatable boats to evacuate residents trapped in their homes, including children and seniors, rescuers said they were targeting the hardest-hit areas of the city on Friday.
-"We're focusing our search on 11 locations still inundated today so we can evacuate more people," said Yusuf Latif, spokesman for the National Search and Rescue Agency.
+Shelters filled up with many refugees, including infants, resting on thin mats as food and drinking water ran low.

+"It's impossible for me to go back to my home," said 72-year-old Lumongga Siregar.
+"We have no clean water right now ... and we're hoping for more food because there isn't much," she added.

+Mother Dewi Puspitasari worried about her one-year-old daughter's health.
+"The blanket and mat I've got here aren't thick enough for her and we're scared she will get sick," she told AFP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)